petter-holmberg/elements/README.md

 `copy` takes a loadable range as source and a storable cursor as destination.
 It performs copying from the first to the last element of the source, which implies that the range starting at the destination cursor can overlap with the source cursor, as long as no source cursor is read after an aliased destination cursor.

-`copy_select` takes a loadable range as source, a storable cursor as destination, and a `Unary_predicate` to determine which of the elements from the source that should be copied to the destination.
+`copy_select` takes a loadable range as source, a storable cursor as destination, and a unary `Predicate` to determine which of the elements from the source that should be copied to the destination.

-`copy_if` takes a loadable range as source, a storable cursor as destination, and a `Unary_predicate` to determine which of the elements from the source that should be copied to the destination.
+`copy_if` takes a loadable range as source, a storable cursor as destination, and a unary `Predicate` to determine which of the elements from the source that should be copied to the destination.
 The predicate is tested on the elements at the source cursors.

-`copy_if_not` takes a loadable range as source, a storable cursor as destination, and a `Unary_predicate` to determine which of the elements from the source that should not be copied to the destination.
+`copy_if_not` takes a loadable range as source, a storable cursor as destination, and a unary `Predicate` to determine which of the elements from the source that should not be copied to the destination.
 The predicate is tested on the elements at the source cursors.

 ## Map